danwells96/signal-processing/README.md

   * 7: Numerics time (in seconds)
   * 8: PAP waveform sampling frequency (in Hz)
   * 9: Numerics sampling frequency (in Hz)

+In order to run any algorithms, all functions and scripts must be in the same directory as the working directory